CSchoel/arbitrary-but-fixed/_posts/2021-03-18-git-tree-sha1-to-commit-sha1.md

 ---
 layout: post
-title:  "How to get a git commit hash from a tree hash"
+title: How to get a git commit hash from a tree hash
-description: >
-    Julia uses git tree hashes to designate the version of a package in a git repository.
+description: 'Julia uses git tree hashes to designate the version of a package in a git repository.
 What are those and how can we find the commit hash to identify the version on GitHub?

+  '
 categories: git julia
+date: 2021-03-18 23:18 +0100
 ---
 ## Git commit hashes

 You probably know that git uses SHA-1 hashes to identify a commit along with its full history of commits.